The Differences Between Them

 Death is not new and neither is sudden, unexpected, unexplained death - at least unexplained until afterwards, when post-mortems reveal a hitherto undetected and unknown health problem.
 And it is that which kills; it is that unknown condition which COVID-19 can lead to, as well as conditions that are already known - the underlying health conditions often spoken of.
 Death is not caused 'by' or 'with' COVID-19 itself, or for that matter, any coronavirus either.

-Note also, as with Fabrice Muamba (and countless other unknown victims) something similar appears to have happened to professional footballer Christian Eriksen just a few days ago at the European Championships tournament.
+Note also, as with Fabrice Muamba (and countless other unknown victims) something similar happened to professional footballer Christian Eriksen at the European Championships tournament.
 How is it that a healthy, fit, young man can suddenly collapse?
 It is because of unknown and undetected existing conditions.

 If one feels fine, is in no pain or other difficulty, why would one need to seek medical help?
 Or for that matter a test either?
 Have there been post-mortems for all those deaths attributed to COVID-19 (or those incorrectly attributed to 'The Coronavirus!)?
 Apparently not.